 Schedule Prenatal Appointments: Regular check-ups with your healthcare provider are crucial during this trimester.
 Stay on top of your appointments and discuss any concerns or questions you may have.

-Stay Active: Engage in regular prenatal exercises, such as walking or swimming, to keep your body strong and prepare for labor.
+Stay Active: Engage in regular prenatal exercises, such as walking or swimming, to keep your body strong and prepare for labour.
 Prior to initiating any exercise program, it is advisable to consult with your healthcare provider.

 Prepare for the Baby: Begin researching baby essentials, create a registry, and plan your nursery.
 This trimester is an ideal time to start considering childbirth classes and exploring different birthing options.